socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch16/interactive-review.md

   Your browser does not support iframes.
 Please <a href="/pathoDocs/pharmtx/ch16-review.html" target="_blank" rel="noopener noreferrer">click here to view the content</a>.
 </iframe>

+## Chapter Challenge

+Ready for a more comprehensive test of your knowledge?
+The Chapter Challenge includes multiple interactive activities, including a vaccine sorter, PPD interpretation scenarios, flashcard review, and a final quiz.

+**Click the link below to launch the Chapter 16 Challenge in a new tab:**

+<a href="/pathoDocs/pharmtx/ch16-challenge.html" target="_blank" rel="noopener noreferrer" class="btn btn-primary">Launch Chapter 16 Challenge</a>

 > [!TIP]
 > For the best experience, especially on smaller screens, use the "Launch Interactive Chapter 16 Review" button to open the content in a new, full-window tab.